Interview Query

 Many ML scientists make the switch from academia.
 In fact, almost all FAANG companies hire extensively from Ph.D. programs.

-For some, it can be a tough transition, and PhDs should be prepared for a number of cultural and technological differences between university and private company research environments.
+For some, it can be a tough transition, and PhDs should be prepared for several cultural and technological differences between university and private company research environments.
 They include:

 • Collaboration - Ph.D. candidates tend to work in small teams or alone.
 In private companies, the ability to collaborate with diverse stakeholders is a necessity.